jkschin/hackerspace/nyc_taxi/README.md

 ## How do I make a prediction on the model?

+**It isn't necessary to train a model first as I have included the models in this repository.
+This should run as is.**

 1. First note that this only works on a single example.
 It will not work as expected if the CSV has more than 2 rows (header and data).
 Feel free to include `tip_amount` and `total_amount`.
 It won't be used in any case, and